 Customers requiring very high storage density per instance, and high sequential I/O for data-intensive applications like Massively Parallel Processing (MPP) data warehouse, MapReduce and Hadoop distributed computing, and log and data processing can benefit from Dense Storage instances.
 Dense Storage instances are an Amazon EC2 instance type that can provide customers with sequential I/O throughout of up to 3.9 GB/s and provide customers with up to 48 TB of instance storage across 24 hard disk drives, or offer a balance with lesser storage and memory per vCPU with ENA based networking for up to 25 Gbps of Network Bandwidth within a placement group.
 See Amazon EC2 Instance Types to find out more about Dense Storage instances.

-Optimize CPUs feature gives you greater control of your Amazon EC2 instances on two fronts.
+The Optimize CPUs feature gives you greater control of your Amazon EC2 instances on two fronts.
 First, you can specify a custom number of vCPUs when launching new instances to save on vCPU-based licensing costs.
-Second, you can disable Intel Hyper-Threading Technology (Intel HT Technology) for workloads that perform well with single-threaded CPUs, such as certain high-performance computing (HPC) applications.
+Second, you can disable multithreading for workloads that perform well with single-threaded CPUs, such as certain high-performance computing (HPC) applications.
 To learn more about how Optimize CPUs can help you, visit the Optimize CPUs documentation here.

 Different Amazon EC2 workloads can have vastly different storage requirements.
 Beyond the built-in instance storage, we also have Amazon Elastic Block Store (Amazon EBS) and Amazon Elastic File System (Amazon EFS) to suit other cloud storage workload requirements.